How to trade live cattle

 There are five steps a trader should take before opening a position on cattle:

-- Learn how CFDs work
+- Learn how CFDs and spread bets work

 - Create an account and deposit your funds